 Should the 42 year old decide he would like a less temporary solution for his hair loss, which currently presents as vertex thinning (along the top of his head), there are three effective options available to him.
 If shaving his head or following in pal James Nesbitt's surgical hair transplant steps is not for him, male hair loss treatment could be a good alternative.

 Judging by Coronation Street footage, McGuinness has a good base with which to work.
-This means his follicles are still active so, if he were to undergo treatment using topical applications of minoxidil – a clinically-proven hair loss treatment also said to be used by Tom Cruise – these would stimulate the follicles, coaxing them back into action.
+This means his follicles are still active so, if he were to undergo treatment using topical applications of high strength minoxidil - a clinically-proven hair loss treatment also said to be used by Tom Cruise - these would stimulate the follicles, coaxing them back into action.

 A daily tablet of Finasteride 1mg can also inhibit the DHT which causes hair deterioration from male pattern hair loss by attacking the follicles, causing them to weaken and shrink.
 This miniaturisation process gives the hairs around the top of the head - the area affected by this condition - the outward appearance of thinning, and can lead to eventual baldness.

 Both these medications are clinically-proven, having been both MHRA licensed and FDA approved for the treatment of male pattern baldness.

 Whatever Paddy decides to do, one thing concerns his fans far more than his hair - given his rapturous reception, will Coronation Street extend his run?

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.